SoftedCo/SoftedCo.github.io/CrazyGamesDeveloperToolKit/README.md

 Bug fixes.
 ### Alpha 16
 The extension was prepared for the beta state.
+### The Alpha State is finished.
+From now on the extension Alpha state is fully finished.
 ## Beta State (Functionality)
 ### Beta 1
 Not out yet.